Partial anomalous pulmonary venous return

 Overview

-Partial anomalous pulmonary venous return (PAPVR) is a rare heart defect that's present at birth (congenital heart defect).
-This condition may also be called partial anomalous pulmonary venous connection (PAPVC).
+Partial anomalous pulmonary venous return is a rare heart condition that's present at birth.
+That means it is a congenital heart defect.

-In this heart defect, some but not all of the lung blood vessels (pulmonary veins) are attached to the wrong place in the heart.
+In this condition, some of the blood vessels of the lungs attach to the wrong place in the heart.
+These blood vessels are called the pulmonary veins.

 Diagnosis

-If PAPVR occurs with other heart defects, it may be diagnosed soon after birth.
-If the condition is mild, it may not be diagnosed until adulthood.
+PAPVR may be diagnosed soon after birth.
+Other times, the condition is not discovered until later in life.

-An echocardiogram is generally used to diagnose total anomalous pulmonary venous return.
-This test uses sound waves to create images of the heart in motion.
-An echocardiogram can show pulmonary veins, holes in the heart and the size of the heart chambers.
-It can also measure the speed of blood flow.
+An ultrasound of the heart called an echocardiogram can sometimes confirm PAPVR.
+This test uses sound waves to make pictures of the beating heart.
+An echocardiogram often shows the pulmonary veins, the size of the heart chambers and any holes in the heart.
+It also measures the speed of blood flow.

 Treatment